 - The children are treated with respect by all adults

 There is no trademark or governing body to ensure the quality of Montessori schools.
 In 1929, Maria Montessori became aware that there were a growing number of schools using the term “Montessori” to describe their environments, with little evidence of Montessori principles.
 To prevent this, she attempted to trademark her name, but it was decided by the courts that the term Montessori was already in the public domain.
 As a result, any school can label itself a ‘Montessori school’ regardless of teacher training.

 Maria Montessori created the Association Montessori Internationale (More on AMI here) to protect the integrity of her work.
 Today, schools with AMI-trained teachers have met the high standards for teacher training that Maria Montessori set down over eighty years ago.

 Observing and working with real children in real classrooms is a critical component of AMI teacher training.
 We are deeply grateful to the schools and staff who have participated in Observation and Practice Teaching by hosting MNW teachers in training.
 Click here to view the entire list.
 Some states have associations or organizations that compile lists of Montessori schools.
 An internet search should locate one for your state, if it exists.
-In the state of Oregon, the Oregon Montessori Association provides a list of its member schools, linked to a Google map.
+In the state of Oregon, the Oregon Montessori Association provides a list of its member schools.